 To implement the CDR, ADIs will at least need to develop a sufficiently robust application programming interface (API).
 More importantly, ADIs will need to assess broader factors such as: customer-retention strategies; product offerings; cyber-security; and privacy policies, among others.

 Helping ADIs with

-Mirroring overseas trends, the FinTech and RegTech sector in Australia has been growing rapidly in recent years.
-The outlook for the sector remains positive.
+Mirroring overseas trends, the FinTech and RegTech sectors in Australia have been growing rapidly in recent years.
+The outlook for both sectors remain positive.

 Gen Advisory’s view is that FinTech and RegTech innovations have the potential to reshape the Australian ADI sector for the better.
-We believe that ADIs which are able to capitalise on the benefits which FinTech and RegTech offer will enjoy a competitive advantage over their industry peers.
+ADIs which are able to capitalise on the benefits which FinTech and RegTech offer will enjoy a competitive advantage over their peers.

 Hayne Royal Commission

 The Royal Commission’s Final Report contained 17 recommendations for the banking sector and 3 cross-sectoral recommendations on “culture, governance and remuneration”.
 Of greatest impact on ADIs to date have been: (1) the extension of the BEAR regime to broader areas within ADIs; and (2) the revisions to the Banking Code.